ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

       ```
       {: pre}

-4. Click to open the bucket.
+4. On the bucket page.
    1. Click the **Configuration** tab
-   2. The Direct endpoint will keep data within the IBM cloud.
+   2. The **Direct** endpoint will keep data within {{site.data.keyword.cloud_notm}}.
 Capture the direct endpoint in a shell variable.
 In the Dallas, us-south, region it might be:
       ```sh
       COS_ENDPOINT=s3.direct.us-south.cloud-object-storage.appdomain.cloud
       ```